 Where they might differ is in how they interact with other people outside of the family.
-While Labradoodles might be a little less friendly to strangers and a little more protective of their families, a Goldendoodle wants to be everyone’s friend.
+While both are considered to be friendly dogs, the Labradoodles might be a little less friendly to strangers and a little more protective of their families.
+On the other hand, a Goldendoodle wants to be everyone’s friend.
 But both dogs make great family dogs and companions.

-To answer this question I asked a group of Doodle Parents if their doodles do not shed as claimed by breeders.
+To answer this question I asked a group of Doodle Parents about shedding.
 Here is what I found.

 - The majority of people with a Goldendoodle stated that their dog did not shed regardless of the generation